ARTICLE I - NAME

 SECTION 6.
 STUDENT MEMBERS of the Association shall be, at the time of application, students who are currently matriculated in a graduate program of study leading to an advanced degree in the field of counseling.
 Student members shall not have the right to vote nor hold office in the Association.
 Student membership status shall cease upon cessation of studies.

 SECTION 7.
 EMERITUS MEMBERSHIP.
-Upon retirement from professional activity, any member who for five years has been in good standing in the Association shall be transferred to emeritus status with the full rights and privileges of membership status and shall therefore be exempt from further dues and special ssessments.
+Upon retirement from professional activity, any member who for five years has been in good standing in the Association shall be transferred to emeritus status with the full rights and privileges of membership status and shall therefore be exempt from further dues and special assessments.

 SECTION 8.
 SPECIAL MEMBERSHIP.
 In exceptional cases the status of member associate in the Association may be granted by a two-thirds vote of the Executive Board to persons not possessing the qualifications stated in Section 4 of this article but seeming significantly qualified in other respects.